-Ghent University has set minimal terms that must be met before a joint PhD contract can be established.
+Ghent University has set minimal terms, which must be met before a joint PhD contract can be established.

 The doctoral candidate:

-- must have a approved PhD research proposal at Ghent University (the contract states the date of approval by the faculty)
+- must have an approved PhD research proposal at Ghent University.
+The contract states the date of approval by the faculty

-- must have a supervisor in each cooperation institution
+- must have a supervisor in each cooperating institution

 - must formally enrol at each institution and therefore pay the tuition fee